New England Meteoritical Services Testing FAQ

 Yes, for two reasons.

-One, because it's important enough for you to write and ask.
-Two, because if you don't send it then you'll always be wondering.
-The testing service is very inexpensive so send it and find out.
-Or, if not to us, then to any other lab or university that works with and tests meteorites.
-But find out!
+Two, because you'll always be wondering if you don't send it.
+The testing service is very inexpensive, so send it and find out.
+If not to us, then to any lab or university that works with and tests meteorites.

 #14.
 "Are all meteorites attracted to a magnet?"

-No. All Iron meteorites will be attracted and most of the chondrites.
-It's a different story with the achondrites.
-Most of them, including Martian and Lunar meteorites, will not.
-The "magnet" test, often seen recommended on many websites, is the coarsest of "home" tests because there are quite a few Earth rocks that will attract a magnet.
+The "magnet" test, often recommended on many websites, is the coarsest of "home" tests because many Earth rocks will also attract a magnet.

 #15.
 "How can you test a sample for only $30.00?"